TomerFi/jpms-migration-playground/README.md

 For testing I'm using the [junit-platform plugin](https://github.com/sormuras/junit-platform-maven-plugin).</br>
 This repository is actually created as part of an [issue](https://github.com/sormuras/junit-platform-maven-plugin/issues/54) I'm trying to work out.

-## Converting a non-modular dependency to a modular one
+## Converte a non-modular dependency to a modular one

 For clarification: